 The Old Man of Alamo Street (Simi Valley, California)

-Back when I was about 10 years old, in 1973, my parents were taking me and my younger brother for a drive somewhere.
+Back when I was about 10 years old, in 1973, my parents were taking my younger brother and I for a drive somewhere.
 At that time many of our roads were still two-lanes only and unpaved and we still had a lot of agriculture going on in the area.
 Alamo Street is one of those areas that was still pretty rural at that time, with a number of small ranches on the south side of the road.

 My dad turned off of Tapo Street and headed east on Alamo Street.
 Just as we were approaching the area where the Alpha Beta grocery store was located across the street from the ranches a very tall and gaunt looking old man walked right in front of our car, heading north across the road, away from the ranches.
-The two things that have stuck in my memory the most to this day was the sound of the “thud” as our car hit him, and just before impact the way he looked right at us with the most evil, scary look in his eyes.
+The two things that have stuck in my memory the most to this day was the sound of the “thud” as our car hit him, and just before impact the way he looked right at us with the most evil and angry look in his eyes.
 His image is so clear to me that I can remember even seeing the grayish whiskers on his face and the way his hair was combed.
 His clothing was typical for farmers of the late 1920’s to the 1930’s.